 - Get kitchen twine, short skewers or toothpicks ready.
 Roll the pork tenderloin in the bacon and secure with your tools.
 If using toothpicks, make sure you count how many you're using, so you know to remove them all!
 Believe me, it's easier said than done!

-- Heat 1/2 Tbsp of each butter and avocado oil over medium high.
+- Heat ½ tablespoon of each butter and avocado oil over medium high.
 This is to bring down the smoke point of the butter, yet keeping the flavors.
-You can also just use avocado oil.1/2 Tbsp butter, 1/2 Tbsp avocado oil
+You can also just use avocado oil.½ tablespoon butter, ½ tablespoon avocado oil

 - Add the pork tenderloin and brown from all sides.
 Place onto an oven-safe, rimmed baking sheet prepped with aluminum foil and bake until the internal temperature has reached 140° F or 60° C (it will continue cooking for a bit while you let it rest - recommended internal temperature is 145° F or 62.8° C).